adeisbright/maon-backend/README.md

-# Maontech-backend-challenge
+# Maon-backend

 This backend challenge is a clone that mimics stackoverflow.

 The clone covers only 4 basic endpoints to enable users ask questions.
-It focuses on only the question service.
+It focuses on only the question , comment , search , and single question retrieval service.

 ## Table of Contents